Updated Apr 2023

 - Deep suctioning the endotracheal tube can clear mucus plugs and establish patency of the endotracheal tube.
 In rare cases suctioning may need to be performed with a bronchoscope (performed by attending or fellow)

-- In a patient biting an endotracheal tube, adjusting the bite block and increasing sedation can help.
+- In a patient biting an endotracheal tube, adjusting the bite block and increasing analgesia or sedation can help.

 - If the above maneuvers fail, kinked, or obstructed endotracheal tubes may need replacement by a clinician trained in airway management.